HedgehogeForge/PowerBi/README.md

-# Data Analisys and PowerBi
+# Data Analisys and Power BI
 [ Power Bi researchs and trainings ]

 Data analysis is like having a superpower to understand the world around us.
 Imagine you're a detective looking for clues in a bunch of numbers and data to solve a mystery.
 That's basically data analysis! ️‍